 Debate: This is an activity where two people take opposing sides on an issue and argue their point.
 This is a great activity for practicing how to have a back-and-forth conversation.

-No matter what conversation skills activities you choose to do, the important thing is that you’re actively engaged in the conversation and trying to improve your skills.
+No matter what conversation skills activities you choose to do, the important thing is that you’re actively engaged in the conversation and trying to improve your storytelling skills.

 Conversation Starters